Medford

 To avoid this outcome, you must remove conditions at the appropriate time.
 Our Portland removal of conditions lawyer can assist you with this process.

 If you are confused about how to remove conditions from your marriage green card, do not wait to contact either or Portland office at (541) 262-6677 or our Medford office at (503) 755-5587.
-We offer our legal services in English and Spanish.
+We offer our legal services in English and Chinese.

 Using Form I-751 to Remove Conditions from a Marriage Green Card